PR0CK0/StableDiffusionEndToEndGuide/README.md

 [VAE List](https://rentry.org/sdvae#main-vaes), used to find all the VAEs.

 * [NAI / Anything](https://civitai.com/models/66/anything-v3) - for anime models
+    * Comes with the NAI model by default when you put it into the models folder
 * [SD 1.5](https://huggingface.co/stabilityai/sd-vae-ft-mse-original/blob/main/vae-ft-mse-840000-ema-pruned.safetensors) - for realistic models

 ## Putting it all Together